aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to CSV in C++ Applications" h2="Convert XPS to CSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to CSV?</h2>

+XPS (XML Paper Specification) is a fixed-document format developed by Microsoft.
+It is used to store documents in a way that is independent of application software, hardware, and operating systems.
+XPS documents are similar to PDF documents, but are based on XML instead of the PostScript language.
+XPS documents are also smaller in size than PDF documents.

+CSV (Comma Separated Values) is a plain text format used for storing tabular data.
+It is a popular format for data interchange as it can be easily read by humans and machines.
+CSV files are widely used for data storage and data exchange between different applications.

+<h2>How Aspose.Total helps for XPS to CSV Conversion?</h2>

-Converting XPS to CSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to CSV.
+Converting XPS to CSV in C++ via Aspose.Total for C++ file format automation libraries is a simple two step process.
+In the first step, you can export XPS to XLSX by using Aspose.PDF for C++, After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to CSV.

+Aspose.Total for C++ is a suite of file format APIs for C++ applications.
+It includes APIs for manipulating and converting a wide range of file formats, including PDF, XPS, XLSX, CSV, and many more.
+Aspose.PDF for C++ is a powerful PDF manipulation API that can be used to create, edit, and convert PDF documents.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that can be used to create, edit, and convert spreadsheets.

+Using Aspose.Total for C++, developers can easily convert XPS to CSV in C++.
+The APIs provide a simple and intuitive API that can be used to quickly and easily convert XPS to CSV.
+The APIs also provide a wide range of features and options that can be used to customize the conversion process.
+Aspose.Total for C++ makes it easy to convert XPS to CSV in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}